thkukuk/kubic-control/README.md

 - kubicd, a daemon which communicates via gRPC with clients.
 It's setting up kubernetes on openSUSE Kubic, including pod network, kured, transactional-update, ...
 - kubicctl, a cli interface

 The communication is encrypted, the kubicctl command can run on any machine.
 The user authenticates with his certificate, using RBAC to determine if the user is allowed to call this function. kubiccd will use kubeadm and kubectl to deploy and manage the cluster.
-So the admin can at everytime modify the cluster with this commands, too, there is no hidden state-database.
+So the admin can at everytime modify the cluster with this commands, too, there is no hidden state-database except for the informations necessary for a kubernetes multi-master/HA setup.

 ## Requirements